Get Kids More Access to Water!

 The Soda Tax in Berkley Shows Success!

-Congrats to the newly released study of the Berkeley soda tax, a joint effort of the Public Health Institute and the University of North Carolina covering over 15 million supermarket transactions which show that the Berkeley soda tax is working!
+A newly released study of the Berkeley soda tax, a joint effort of the Public Health Institute and the University of North Carolina covering over 15 million supermarket transactions, shows that the Berkeley soda tax is working.
 Soda sales have been down by 10%, and water and milk sales have gone up!
-Residents are buying fewer sugary-sweetened beverages water sales are up 16%, plus, according to the study, and not true as suggested by the American Beverage Association, grocery bills have not gone up.
+Residents are buying fewer sugary-sweetened beverages water sales are up 16%, plus, according to the study.
+Also, in opposition to what was suggested by the American Beverage Association, grocery bills have not gone up.
 Not only has all this helped deter consumption of unhealthy beverages for health but also $1.5 million has been raised for nutrition & health programs!
-Nancy Brown, CEO, from the American Heart Association, told PLOS Medicine, “This study adds to the ...
+Nancy Brown, CEO, from the American Heart Association, told PLOS Medicine: “This study adds to the ...

 Read More